 The convenience of freeze-dried backpacking meals is undeniable – they’re ultralight and just require boiling water.
 These homemade backpacking recipes are designed with those advantages in mind, because at the end of a long day hiking, I look forward to a hot meal at camp with minimal preparation and clean-up.
 Just-add-water to a boil bag, stir, wait, and eat.

-The drawback to most pre-packaged camping food is that the options quickly become limited if avoiding common allergens like soy or gluten or must follow a low-iodine diet that requires a careful monitoring of salt.
-After watching family members lug a few extra pounds of food into the backcountry in order to reduce their sodium intake or meet the needs of their restricted diet, I decided to create my own just-add-water backpacking meal recipes using a combination of bulk ingredients easily available from the grocery store and online retailers.
+After watching family members lug a few extra pounds of food into the backcountry in order to reduce their sodium intake or meet their dietary. needs, I decided to create my own just-add-water backpacking meal recipes using a combination of bulk ingredients easily available from the grocery store and online retailers.
 No food dehydrator or freeze-dryer required; no unnecessary weight in the backpack.

 Just Add Water Backpacking Meal Recipes